wp-plugins/easy-publisher/readme.txt

 = Plugin Features =

+<iframe width="420" height="315" src="//www.youtube.com/embed/WtWTPBQOV4M"
+frameborder="0" allowfullscreen></iframe>

-*   Places the Preview Changes, Update, and Publish button in the Admin Bar.
+* Places the Preview Changes, Update, Publish, button in the Admin Bar.

 * Displays the Title of the post or page you are editing.

+* Changes the 'View Post' button to view in a new tab.

-*   Individual buttons can be turned off in the settings page.
+* Individual features can be turned off in the settings page.

 * Extremely lightweight.
 Only 19.9 kB uncompressed.

 * Saves headaches caused by having to scroll up to preview, update, or publish, or need to see the title of the page you are editing.

 == Installation ==